 Build Credibility Through Google Reviews?

 This is kind of a controversial topic for the mental health professionals out there reading this.
 A great way to build credibility with Google is to get some reviews.
 The more reviews you have the better.
 However, as mental health professionals, how does one do this?
-Ethically we know we cannot ask our clients for reviews.
-So if not them, then who?
+Ethically, most mental health professionals cannot ask our clients for reviews due to their own codes of ethics.
+So if you can’t get reviews from your clients, then who?
 Well, the controversial answer and solution are to ask people who know you.
 Find people who are familiar with your body of work, and who are also trusted mental health professionals, such as colleagues or a mentor who will give you honest reviews.
 The key is to find someone you trust and knows you well.
 Likewise, if someone is always referring clients to you, they are a good choice, because they trust you.

 The reason we see this as ethical is that when someone knows you and your professional image and can speak highly of you so clients know you’re credible, that is the best review you can receive ethically.